nus-cs2103-AY2122S2/ip/README.md

 ChiBot comes with an array of features to help you keep to the task at hand.

-### Different types of tasks
+### Differentiate tasks
-Use different tasks for different occasions:
+Use different tasks types to keep track of different occasions:
 1. Todo: For keeping track of generic things you need to get done
 2. Deadline: For keeping track on when to get important things done by
 3. Event: For remembering where you have to be and when